leah-shiferaw/portfolio/README.md

 # Poster

 The purpose of this assignment is to create a research project, incorporating data visualization and regression testing.
 I chose a dataset on perpetrators of terrorist attacks to see whether certain demographic characteristics were prominent among perpetrators.
 I also wanted to examine the role of online radicalization on young and unmarried men (since men made up the vast majority of perpetrators) and used a regression table to see whether online radizalization was a statistically signficiant factor.
+I began the project by creating a hypothesis that could be tested, and chose to highlight a few variables that would be easy to understand for outside audiences.
+In addition to recoding a variable, I created a regression table to test my hypothesis and examine the relationship between online radicalizaiton and age and marital status.

 # Exemplary Code Chunk